Organ and tissue donation is a consideration which often arises at the end of life, both for people who are dying and their families.

 - In Western Australia use of a person’s gametes for a fertilisation procedure after their death is prohibited.

-In the Northern Territory, the Australian Capital Territory, Queensland and Tasmania there is no legislation governing the use of gametes once retrieved, and these matters are regulated by the ART Guidelines.
+In the Northern Territory, the Australian Capital Territory, Queensland and Tasmania there is no legislation governing the use of gametes once retrieved.
+In those jurisdictions, these matters are regulated by the ART Guidelines.

 The Courts in some States have determined that use of gametes for reproduction requires a separate application to and authorisation of the Court (in cases including in Re section 22 of the Human Tissue and Transplant Act 1982 (WA)).
 However in Re Creswell, the Queensland Supreme Court determined that as there is no legislation in Queensland about the use of gametes after death, this is permitted under the ART Guidelines.
-It was therefore for the ART centre, not the court, to decide whether the ART Guidelines would allow use of the gametes by Cresswell.
+Therefore, it was for the ART centre, not the Court to decide if the ART Guidelines would allow Creswell to use the deceased's gametes.
 This suggests that in Queensland at least the Court’s approval for use of gametes is not required.

 Re Creswell QSC 142

-In 2016 Joshua, Creswell’s partner of three years, took his own life.
-The day after his death, on Cresswell’s application, the Queensland Supreme Court authorised removal of Joshua’s sperm and testes, for provision to an IVF clinic for storage.
-For Cresswell to use the sperm a further Court application would need to be made.
+In 2016 Creswell’s partner of three years, took his own life.
+The day after his death, on Cresswell’s application, the Queensland Supreme Court authorised removal of the deceased’s sperm and testes, for provision to an IVF clinic for storage.
+For Cresswell to use the sperm a further court application would need to be made.

 The Court also confirmed that as there is no legislation in Queensland dealing with the use of retrieved sperm from a deceased donor, the ART Guidelines apply.
 Accordingly, it was a matter for the ART centre, not the Court, to determine if the ART Guidelines would allow use of the sperm by Cresswell for reproduction.
 There was nothing prohibiting this use provided that the ART Guidelines were met.
 In arriving at this decision, the Court considered the deceased’s wishes, and that there was substantial evidence that he had always desired to have a family with Creswell.

 C sought urgent orders for the removal and storage of the sperm and tissue of her husband, who had died the previous day.
-This would enable C to undergo a future in vitro fertilisation procedure to have a child, subject to the court approving this at a separate hearing.
+This would enable C to undergo IVF in the future to conceive a child, subject to the court approving this at a separate hearing.
 C gave evidence she and her husband had been trying to conceive for nearly two years.
 Her husband had consented to the plan of having a baby.
 However, the hospital where her husband’s body was located told C she needed a court order authorising removal of the sperm.

 The Court also ordered that the sperm and tissue, once removed, could not be used for any purpose without a further order of the Court.